pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 ![screenshot](images/screenshot11.png)

-If we are quick we can see the contents of the Ansible playbook file:
+If we are quick we can see the contents of the Ansible playbook file before it is deleted:

 ```
 ---